volta-cli/website/subdomains/docs/_advanced/installers.md

 {% include note.html content="We don't currently support skipping <code>volta setup</code> on Windows." %}

+## Github CI

+Volta distrubites a custom [Github action](https://github.com/volta-cli/action) that will automatically download Volta, cache it, and download the pinned versions of your tools in the project's `package.json`.

 ## Installing Old Versions

 The default installer script provided by [get.volta.sh](https://get.volta.sh) only supports installing Volta 1.1.0 and above.
 If you wish to install an older version, you can install it using the following script on Unix, replacing `1.0.8` with the version you want to install: